20 celebrations this holiday season besides Christmas

 St. Lucia’s Day

 Celebrated in Sweden, Norway, and Swedish-speaking parts of Finland, St. Lucia’s Day takes place on Dec.
 13, in honor of St. Lucia, an early Christian martyr who was killed by the Romans in 304 A.D.
-The festival includes the selection of a young girl to represent St. Lucia, who then walks at the head of a procession through the town, singing traditional songs.
+The festival includes the selection of a girl to represent St. Lucia, who then walks at the head of a procession through the town, singing traditional songs.
 The holiday is also celebrated in parts of Italy, where St. Lucia is considered the patron saint of Syracuse in Sicily.

 Día de los Muertos

 Commonly known as Day of the Dead, the Mexican holiday of Día de los Muertos takes place during the first two days of November.
 While many think of it as being similar to Halloween, it is a celebration of the lives of family members who have passed away, commemorated with costumes, song and dance, food, parades, and offerings to lost loved ones.
-This important indigenous celebration was recognized by UNESCO in 2008, who added it to their list of Intangible Cultural Heritage of Humanity.
+This important indigenous celebration was recognized by UNESCO in 2008, who added it to the list of Intangible Cultural Heritage of Humanity.

 Las Posadas, a Mexican holiday that takes place between Dec.
 16 and Dec.
 24, honors the journey of Joseph and Mary as they made their way from Nazareth to Bethlehem.
 The festival includes a small child dressed as an angel, leading a procession of children through town as they go to various homes, seeking lodging for Joseph and Mary.
 Each stop includes songs and scripture readings and ends with a Mass service and the children breaking open piñatas full of candy and toys.